EyalMuga/VirusTotal/README.md

 # VirusTotal program for scanning URL(s)
 A command-line script for checking the reputation of one or more URLs using VirusTotal's API.

-# Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 # Prerequisites
 Python 3\
 VirusTotal API key Get one from https://www.virustotal.com/